-An employee who, due to a serious medical condition of self or of his or her immediate family (see Section 1.1.12), faces prolonged or frequent absences from work may apply to the superintendent of the LEA for donated leave.
+An employee who, due to a serious medical condition of self or of his or her immediate family, faces prolonged or frequent absences from work may apply to the superintendent of the LEA for donated leave.
 The application may also be made by a third person acting on the employee's behalf if the employee is unable to make an application.